-This study is being conducted at the National Cancer Institute and affiliated institutions, and it consists of two groups.
-You are participating in Group 1, and enrollment has now been completed for that group.
-A total of 41 people with thymoma or thymic carcinoma enrolled in Group 1.
-In Group 2, approximately 15 patients with thymic carcinoma will take part in the study.
+This study consists of two groups.
+A total of 41 people participated in Group 1, and enrollment has now been completed for that group.
+In Group 2, approximately 15 patients with thymic carcinoma will take part in the study, which is being conducted at the National Cancer Institute and affiliated institutions.
+You are being invited to participate in Group 2.